Trafficking in Cannabis

 - The defendant had control over the marijuana;

-- The defendant had knowledge that the marijuana was within the defendant’s presence.
+- The defendant had knowledge that the marijuana was in the defendant’s presence.

 Constructive possession under Florida law means the cannabis is in a place over which the defendant has control, or in which the defendant has concealed it.
 Mere proximity is not sufficient to establish control over that controlled substance when it is not in a place over which the person has control.